Key Capabilities

 A simple entry point to configure models, inject API keys, and execute plans or individual tasks programmatically.

-1. Add Dependency
+1. Add the Dependency

-Add the dependency to your build.gradle.kts:
+Add the core library to your build.gradle.kts:

 repositories {